jouellnyc/UART/README.md

 # UART projects
 This repository provides an examples of how to use UART with microcontrollers in various configurations.

-Here's a nice short video on UART (not mine) to get started if unfamiliar with UART:
+Here's a nice short video on UART (not mine, image below is the author's as well) to get started if unfamiliar with UART:

 https://www.youtube.com/watch?app=desktop&v=JuvWbRhhpdI